vijaysrajan/buysellconnect/BuySellConnect/src/vectorDB_milvus/readme.txt

    # Check if containers are running
    docker-compose ps
 3. This link has more instructions https://www.perplexity.ai/search/i-want-to-have-a-large-scale-v-PxqreahdRR2j_ZJqXh3i1g#0
+4. install all python packages from requirements.txt
-4. Once you get milvus db working in docker, you can run the code below to interactively insert or fetch data python milvus_setup_and_test_interactive.py
+5. Once you get milvus db working in docker, you can run the code below to interactively insert or fetch data python milvus_setup_and_test_interactive.py